JoshOrndorff/recipes/src/advanced/inherent.md

 # Offline Interaction via Inherents
 *[Substrate Inherents Sample](https://github.com/gautamdhameja/substrate-inherents-sample)*

-Often times it is useful to incorporate off-chain data as inputs for processes validated on-chain.
+Often times, it might be necessary to incorporate off-chain data as inputs for processes validated on-chain.
 In these situations, it is useful to be familiar with [`substrate-inherents`](https://crates.parity.io/substrate_inherents/index.html).

 Once `substrate-inherents`is added as a dependency in the `cargo.toml` file and the module is declared publicly, the `Inherent` parameter should be added to the custom module definition in the `construct_runtime!`macro.